 Are bicycles required to use bicycle lanes?

 Cyclists may always choose to use sidewalks regardless if bike lanes exist.
-Their ability to use traffic lanes if bike lanes exist is the most convoluted of all Oregon bicycle laws.
-Bike lanes are mandatory for cyclists to use (instead of the adjacent traffic lane) only after a study has confirmed the safety of the bike lanes, and the results announced at a public hearing.
-No public signage is required to show which bike lines are mandatory and which are not.
+After a study has confirmed the safety of the bike lanes and the results announced at a public hearing, it becomes mandatory for bicyclists to utilize the bike lane instead of the traffic lane.
+No public signage is required to show which bike lines have been deemed safe and mandatory and which have not.
 ORS 814.420(2), Legal Guide for Oregon Bicyclists p 63-63

 The City of Corvallis’s position is to intentionally not hold these public hearings.
 Because of this, all bike lanes in Corvallis are strictly optional.
 The City does significant outreach to inform all citizens of this fact.